 Hey Reader, Parul here and today I have for you one of the eye-opening reads!
 I recently read the book “Why Do We Sleep” by Matthew Walker.
 If you are like me, then sleep seems to be most un-productive thing we do.
 Isn’t it?
 I mean, we spend a third of our lives motionless when we could be getting stuff done.
 Now when I realised, what the brain was doing while we were sleeping, I think sleep happens to be the most productive thing we do all day.

 Author Matthew Walker is a professor of neuroscience at UC Berkeley and he also is a sleep scientist at Google.
 He fully admits at the beginning of the book that when he set out to research sleep, he thought it would only take him a couple of years to find the answers to his research question.
-But, in reality it took 20 years’ worth of research and now he has been able to produce this book.
+But, in reality, it took 20 years’ worth of research, and now he has been able to produce this book.
 Sleep though ubiquitous across just about every species albeit in different forms is a phenomenon that has historically not been well understood.
-I mean just think about it, we have concrete explanation and reasoning behind all of our other biological processes.
-However, scientist have not been able to come up with a perfect explanation for precisely why we sleep.
+I mean just think about it, we have concrete explanations and reasoning behind all of our other biological processes.
+However, scientists have not been able to come up with a perfect explanation for precisely why we sleep.
 Isn’t that intriguing?
 I remember in some book that I read the only explanation that a very knowledgeable scientist could come up with for “Why We Sleep” is that we get really sleepy!
-On the most basic level sleep seems like a bad idea for our species or any species.
-We go into a state of paralysis where we are unable to gather food, socialize, nurture our young or protect ourself from predator.
+On the most, basic level sleep seems like a bad idea for our species or any species.
+We go into a state of paralysis where we are unable to gather food, socialize, nurture our young or protect ourselves from predators.
 Indeed, we are infinitely vulnerable to danger.
 (Sorry!
 Too much of Game of Thrones)

 Heart of the Book

-In many ways we as a society have chosen to ignore our own biology.
-We try to pretend that our bodies don’t need seven and nine hours of continuous sleep every single night.
+In many ways, we as a society have chosen to ignore our own biology.
+We try to pretend that our bodies don’t need seven or nine hours of continuous sleep every single night.
 The studies in this book show that if you even get one hour less than what your body needs it will have deleterious effects on your health.
-Moreover, there are more residual side effects to our modern age that are literally keeping us up at might.
+Moreover, there are more residual side effects to our modern age that are literally keeping us up at night.

 Soul of the Book